-- (a) U.S. Tax Cuts and Jobs Act bonus was granted to eligible personnel below the officer level following enactment. - (b) Costs associated with transactions in 2017 primarily related to our acquisition of Southern Air (see Note 4 to our Financial Statements).
-Costs associated with transactions in 2016 primarily related to the Amazon transaction, including costs resulting from a change in control under certain benefit plans related to the Amazon transaction (see Note 7 to our Financial Statements), and our acquisition of Southern Air (see Note 4 to our Financial Statements). - (c) Noncash expenses and income, net in 2017 primarily related to amortization of debt discount on the convertible notes (see Note 9 to our Financial Statements) and amortization of the customer incentive asset related to the Amazon Warrant (see Note 7 to our Financial Statements).
-Noncash expenses and income, net in 2016 primarily related to amortization of debt discount on the convertible notes (see Note 9 to our Financial Statements).
-Noncash expenses and income, net in 2015 primarily related to amortization and accretion of debt, lease and investment discounts. - (d) Income tax effect of reconciling items in 2017 is primarily impacted by a nondeductible customer incentive related to Amazon.
-Income tax effect of reconciling items in 2016 is primarily impacted by a nondeductible customer incentive and nondeductible compensation expenses resulting from a change in control, as defined under certain of the Company's benefit plans, both related to the Amazon transaction. - (e) Income tax effect of U.S. Tax Cuts and Jobs Act is due to the revaluation of our U.S. net deferred tax liability (see Note 11 to our Financial Statements). - (f) Impact of the economic benefit from the convertible note hedges in offsetting dilution from the Convertible Notes (see Note 9 to our Financial Statements).
+(a) U.S. Tax Cuts and Jobs Act bonus was granted to eligible personnel below the officer level following enactment.

+- (b) Costs associated with transactions in 2018 include a ratification bonus related to an interim agreement with the Southern Air pilots (see Note 15 to our Financial Statements) and other costs associated with our acquisition of Southern Air.
+Costs associated with transactions in 2017 primarily related to our acquisition of Southern Air (see Note 5 to our Financial Statements).
+Costs associated with transactions in 2016 primarily related to a customer transaction with warrants, including costs resulting from a change in control under certain benefit plans related to a customer transaction with warrants (see Note 8 to our Financial Statements), and our acquisition of Southern Air (see Note 5 to our Financial Statements). - (c) Noncash expenses and income, net in 2018 and 2017 primarily related to amortization of debt discount on the convertible notes (see Note 10 to our Financial Statements) and amortization of the customer incentive asset related to a customer warrant liability (see Note 8 to our Financial Statements).
+Noncash expenses and income, net in 2016 primarily related to amortization of debt discount on the convertible notes (see Note 10 to our Financial Statements). - (d) Income tax effect of reconciling items in 2018 and 2017 is primarily impacted by a nondeductible customer incentive.
+Income tax effect of reconciling items in 2016 is primarily impacted by a nondeductible customer incentive and nondeductible compensation expenses resulting from a change in control, as defined under certain of the Company's benefit plans, both related to a customer transaction with warrants. - (e) Income tax effect of U.S. Tax Cuts and Jobs Act is due to the revaluation of our U.S. net deferred tax liability (see Note 12 to our Financial Statements). - (f) Impact of the economic benefit from the convertible note hedges in offsetting dilution from the Convertible Notes (see Note 10 to our Financial Statements).